QE-Lab/dqcsim/doc/src/intro/index.md

 </tr>
 <tr>
 <td style="border-style: none; background-color: rgba(0.5,0.5,0.5,0.03); text-align: center; vertical-align: top; padding-bottom: 30px; font-size: smaller">
-DQCsim fully specifies a set of core features that each component needs to support, as well as the interfaces used to drive them.
+DQCsim fully specifies a set of core features that each component
+<a href="../c-api/pdef.apigen.html#assigning-callback-functions">needs to
+support</a>, as well as the interfaces used to drive them.
 Therefore, as long as the components don't rely on any user-defined extra features in other components, they can be swapped out without breaking anything.
 </td>